openshift-cs/rosaworkshop/OSD4/6-storage.md

 ## Using Persistent Volumes

-In this section we will execute a simple example of using persistent storage by creating a file that will be stored on a persistent volume in our cluster and then confirm that it will "persist" across pod failures and recreation.
+In this section we will execute a simple example of using persistent storage by creating a file that will be stored on a Persistent Volume in our cluster and then confirm that it will "persist" across pod failures and recreation.

 #### 1. View Persistent Volume Claims
 Inside the OpenShift web UI click on *Storage* in the left menu then *Persistent Volume Claims*.
 You will then see a list of all persistent volume claims that our application has made.
 In this case there is just one called "ostoy-pvc".
 If you click on it you will also see other pertinent information such as whether it is bound or not, size, access mode and age.